jhell85/music_controller/README.md

 ### Executing program

-- Move into the root folder and start the backend server
+- from the root folder start the backend server

 ```
 python manage.py runserver
 ```

-- In a new terminal from the root directory move into the client folder of the project and start the webpack development server
+- In a new terminal from the root folder move into the client folder of the project and start the webpack development server

 ```
 cd client